Readme-Workflows/recent-activity/README.md

 ## Supporters

-👏 Thank you very much !
+👏 Thank you very much!

-You have proved that IRCbot has some value !!
+You have proved that IRCbot has some value!!

 ### Stargazers